 - a focus for research

-The Director, Professor Roy Jones BSc MB FRCP DipPharmMed, is an Honorary Consultant Physician/Geriatrician in Bath, an Honorary Professor of Clinical Gerontology in the Dept for Health at the University of Bath and Research Director for the Dementias for the NHS South West DeNDRoN (Dementia and Neurodegenerative Diseases Research Network).
+The Director of RICE, Professor Roy Jones BSc MB FRCP DipPharmMed, is an Honorary Consultant Geriatrician in Bath and an Honorary Professor at both the University of Bath and the University of Bristol.
+He is also the Dementia Specialty Lead for the NHS West of England Clinical Research Network.